 In the bowl of an electric mixer fitted with the paddle attachment, combine the eggs, brown sugar and vanilla extract.
 Mix on medium- high speed for 4-5 minutes or until the sugar has completely dissolved.
 Reduce the speed of the mixer and add the melted chocolate mixture.
 Add the dry ingredients and mix until just combined.
 Turn off the mixer and add the remaining chocolate.
 Gently fold with a rubber spatula.

-Using a medium-sized scoop, scoop cookie dough onto prepared baking sheets.
-Baked for 12-15 minutes or until golden brown around the edges.
+Using a medium-sized cookie scoop, drop balls of cookie dough onto the prepared baking sheets.
+Bake for 10-12 minutes or until slightly soft in the center and crackly on top.
+Sprinkle with additional sea salt.
 Allow the cookies to cool on the baking sheets for a few minutes before transferring to a wire rack to cool completely.